Smart tax planning happens all year round. Here are four things you can do this summer to improve your standing when tax time rolls around again.

 Every dollar you contribute to the plan escapes IRS and state income taxes.
 If your combined federal and state income tax rate is 30 percent, for example, you save $300 in taxes for every $1,000 you contribute to your 401(k), while saving for the future.

-Some employers offer matching contribution, maybe 50 cents on the dollar.
+Some employers offer matching contribution, maybe 50 cents on the dollar for the first 3% of your salary that you contribute.
 If your boss is one of them, make sure you contribute at least as much as needed to capture your employer's match.
 Otherwise, it's like walking away from free money.

 Pay your 2nd-quarter estimated tax payment